teran/bootloader-web/README.md

 bootloader is licenced under GPLv2 licence.

-However some parts of the software uses third-part code, here's the list of JS libraries used in bootloader-web and their licenses:
+However some parts of the software uses third-party code, here's the list of JS libraries used in bootloader-web and their licenses:

  * [Bootstrap](http://getbootstrap.com) - Licensed under the MIT license